LinBo-Team/RGMP/README.md

 # RGMP

 This code is used for validating the time consumption of raw vibration signal and statistical indicator.
-You can change the tensors size.
+You can change the tensors size by modifying the mainSun.py.